gvwilson/thirdbit/src/fiction/makers-return/index.md

 That's where Special Blazes is from.
 I bet there's a bunch of people there that would shoot at you like Nash did."

+"So what you're saying is,
-"Should have stayed in orbit,"
+we should have stayed in orbit,"
 Captain Leung muttered.
 "All right, I'm putting us down in that clearing.
 Hold on."

-Their landing was even bumpier than their takeoff had been.
+Their landing was bumpier than their takeoff had been.
 For a moment Sindy was sure they were going to crash, but the shuttle slowed, steadied, and dropped onto the ground with an audible thud.

 An abandoned farmhouse stood twenty meters away.
+Whoever had once lived here had clearly given up years ago.
 The remains of its roof sagged wearily above its crumbling fieldstone walls.
 What had once been garden plots around it were now overgrown with weeds and home to saplings the same height as Sindy.
-Whoever had once lived here had clearly given up years ago.

 A wireframe image of the building appeared on the screen.
-Fuzzier lines formed beneath it.
+Fainter lines formed beneath it.
 Captain Leung frowned.
 "That's quite the basement."